Social and economic stratification in Appalachia: Origin of the stereotype

 These stereotypes have been present for as long as people can remember, as people are unsure of exactly where titles like "hillbillies" came about.
 It has been said that it came all the way from colonial times when Scotch-Irish immigrants came over to America, and others have said it was given to supporters of King William III during the Williamite war, but was not used much in America until much later.
 It is known that up until the 1880s, Appalachia was seen just like any other rural area.
 People then began to view the Appalachian cultures as 'behind' during the industrial revolution, when the way of life was different in Appalachia as they did not adjust as quickly.
-The classical hillbilly behavior came about in the 1920s during the Great Depression.
-Appalachian music was a result of prohibition and the hardships that came along with this time period, which was a big part in how people viewed those from Appalachia.
+The "hillbilly" stereotype was established well before the Great Depression; the term was defined in print by 1900, and hundreds of films depicting southern mountain people appeared between 1904 and 1920.
+Appalachian music grew out of several different musical traditions.
+Ballads and hymns from the British Isles were part of its early repertoire, alongside African American banjo and string-band traditions.
+Instruments of German origin, including the dulcimer, also found their way into the music, which later took on influences from popular music as well.
 After the stereotype was created the media took this and exploited the image of poor people without electricity that were lazy and it became known to be like that.